-health It is the professional's responsibility throughout prenatal care to inform, provide health education, and communicate the conditions of the pregnancy at every contact with the pregnant woman(8).
+It is the health professional's responsibility throughout prenatal care to inform, provide health education, and communicate the conditions of the pregnancy at every contact with the pregnant woman(8).
 However, the existence of shortcomings in the health education process is confirmed.
-As a result, women reach the end of their pregnancy without the necessary knowledge childbirth, to experience breastfeeding, and puerperium(12).
+As a result, women reach the end of their pregnancy without the necessary knowledge to experience childbirth, breastfeeding, and puerperium(12).